microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 "single-row" - Single row elements are selectable.
 "multi-row" - Multiple rows can be selected.

-- `click-select`
+- `disable-click-select`
 Whether the grid selects items based on click events or not.
-Authors may wish to invoke selection directly from their own ui, like having a specific checkbox to select a row, in which case `click-select` would be disabled and `toggleSelected()` called on the desired row/cell.
+Authors may wish to invoke selection directly from their own ui, like having a specific checkbox to select a row, in which case `disable-click-select` would be disabled and `toggleSelected()` called on the desired row/cell.
 Default is `true`.

 - `initial-row-selection`
  The initially selected row elements.
 The format should be a comma delimited list of row indexes. ie. "1,3,5"